-6. NUTRITIONAL COMPOSITION AND QUALITY FACTORS The nutritional composition of RUTF shall comply with the requirements set out in the table in the Annex.
+6. NUTRITIONAL COMPOSITION AND QUALITY FACTORS

+The nutritional composition of RUTF shall comply with the requirements set out in the table in the Annex.
 Furthermore, the following requirements shall be complied with.

+6.1 Energy

-6.1 Energy The energy density of the formulated RUTF should be between 5.2 - 5.5 kcal per gram.
+The energy density of the formulated RUTF should be between 5.2 - 5.5 kcal per gram.
 The energy density of RUTF can be achieved during manufacturing by the addition of energy containing ingredients (i.e. fats and oils and/or digestible carbohydrates) and/or processing the basic raw materials and ingredients as indicated in Section 8.

+6.2 Proteins

-6.2 Proteins Protein should provide 10% to 12% of the total energy.
-Protein quality should be determined using Protein Digestibility Corrected Amino Acid Score (PDCAAS), calculated according to the reference amino acid requirement and scoring patterns related to catch up growth of 10 g/kg/day in the target population for RUTF which is children with SAM aged 6 to 59 months.
+Protein shall provide 10% to 12% of the total energy.

+Protein quality should be determined using Protein Digestibility Corrected Amino Acid Score (PDCAAS), calculated according to the reference amino acid requirement and scoring patterns related to catch up growth of 10g/kg/day in the target population for RUTF which is children with SAM aged 6 to 59 months.

 For all RUTF formulations, the PDCAAS shall not be less than 90.
-The PDCAAS shall be calculated using, appropriate digestibility values and the reference amino acid pattern as stipulated in the Report of the FAO Expert Working Group: Protein quality assessment in follow-up formula for young children and ready to use therapeutic foods (2018).
+The PDAAS shall be calculated using appropriate digestibility values and the reference amino acid pattern as stipulated in the Report of the FAO Expert Working Group Protein quality assessment in follow-up formula for young children and ready to use therapeutic foods (2018).

-High quality protein will be achieved with RUTF formulations containing a minimum of 50% of protein from milk products.
+High quality protein will be achieved with RUTF formulations containing a minimum of 50% protein from milk products.

-In formulations with lower PDCAAS scores, the quality and/or quantity of protein should be adjusted to achieve the desired value.
+In formulations with lower PDAAS scores, the quality and/or quantity of protein should be adjusted to achieve the desired value.
 The addition of limiting amino acids, solely in the L-form, shall be permitted only in amounts necessary to improve the protein quality of the RUTF.

-6.3 Lipids.
+6.3 Lipids

 Lipids should provide 45% to 60% of the total energy.

-[The level of linoleic acid should not be less than 333mg 316 mg per 100 kcal and shall not be more than 1110 mg per 100 kcal.
-The level of alpha-linolenic acid should not be less than 33 mg/100kcal.] [and shall not be more than 280 mg per 100kcal.]
-The level of linoleic acid should ensure a ratio between linoleic acid and alpha linolenic acid of between 5:1 1:1 and 15:1.
+[The level of linoleic acid should not be less than $333mg \frac{316}{9}mg$ per 100 kcal and shall not be more than 1110 mg per 100 kcal.
+The level of alpha-linolenic acid should not be less than 33 mg/100kcal.]

-6.4 Vitamins and Minerals RUTF should contain the vitamins and minerals presented in the annex: Nutritional Composition of RUTF.
+6.4 Vitamins and Minerals

+RUTF should contain the vitamins and minerals presented in the annex: Nutritional Composition of RUTF..
 RUTF should comply with the minimum and maximum or guidance upper levels in the annex.

+6.5 Water activity

-6.5 WATER ACTIVITY RUTF is a low-moisture food with a water activity of 0.6 or below.
+RUTF is a low moisture food with a water activity of 0.6 or below.

+7. CONTAMINANTS

-7. CONTAMINANTS It is recommended that the products covered by the provisions of these guidelines and the ingredients used in such products comply with the General Standard for Contaminants and Toxins in Food and Feed (CXS 193-1995), Maximum Residue Limits (MRLs) and Risk Management Recommendations (RMRs) for Residues of Veterinary Drugs in Foods (CXM 2-2015) and Codex Maximum Residue Limits for Pesticides.
+It is recommended that the products covered by the provisions of these guidelines and the ingredients used in such products comply with the General Standard for Contaminants and Toxins in Food and Feed (CXS 193-1995), Maximum Residue Limits (MRLs) and Risk Management Recommendations (RMRs) for Residues of Veterinary Drugs in Foods (CXM 2-2015) and Codex Maximum Residue Limits for Pesticides.